Jumio/mobile-sdk-ios/README.md

 # Overview
 The Jumio Software Development Kit (SDK) provides you with a set of tools and UIs (default or custom) to develop an iOS application perfectly fitted to your specific needs.

 Onboard new users and easily verify their digital identities, by making sure the IDs provided by them are valid and authentic.
 Extract data from ID documents completely automatically and within seconds.
 Confirm users really are who they say they are by having them take a quick selfie and match it to their respective documents.
-Jumio uses cutting-edge biometric technology such as 3D face mapping to make sure there is an actual, real-life person in front of the screen.
+Jumio uses cutting-edge biometric technology to make sure there is an actual, real-life person in front of the screen.

 ![SDK Overview](docs/images/images_overview/images_overview.png)